Britain to start selling shares in RBS as Osborne swallows loss

 By Matt Scuffham

-LONDON, Britain will start selling its 32 billion-pound stake in Royal Bank of Scotland (RBS.L) in the coming months, Chancellor George Osborne said on Wednesday, giving up on his previous intention to only sell the shares for a profit.
+LONDON, June 10 Britain will start selling its 32 billion-pound stake in Royal Bank of Scotland in the coming months, finance minister George Osborne said on Wednesday, giving up on his previous intention to only sell the shares for a profit.

 Osborne said he had received independent advice from the Bank of England and from investment bank Rothschild that it was in the interests of taxpayers to start selling the shares in the bank which was rescued at the height of the financial crisis.